-Matthew Goodson CFA, BA, MCA (Hons, 1st) Matthew has more than 24 years' experience in the finance sector.
+Matthew Goodson CFA, BA, MCA (Hons, 1st)

 Matthew is currently the Portfolio Manager for the Salt NZ Dividend Appreciation Fund, Salt Enhanced Property Fund, and Salt Long Short Fund (which are funds within the Salt Investment Funds).

+Managing Director

-Managing Director Matthew started his career as an Economist with Garlick & Co from 1993-1995 before becoming Head of Research from 1995-1997.
+Matthew started his career as an Economist with Garlick & Co from 1993-1995 before becoming Head of Research from 1995-1997.
 He then spent seven years in New York working for BZW and Goldman Sachs JB Were as Director, Wholesale Equities before returning to New Zealand in 2004 to work for First NZ Capital also as Director, Wholesale Equities until 2009.
 During this time Matthew also managed a long short fund for First NZ Capital from 2006-2008.
 Immediately prior to joining Salt, Matthew was employed for over four years as Portfolio Manager at BT Funds Management (NZ) Limited, a wholly owned subsidiary of Westpac Financial Services Group Limited.

 Matthew has a Bachelor of Arts degree and Masters in Commerce and Administration (First Class Honours) from Victoria University of Wellington and is a holder of the right to use the Chartered Financial Analyst® designation.

 Matthew is also a shareholder in Salt.

-Paul Harrison BCA, CA, MBA Paul has more than 28 years' experience in the finance sector.
+Paul Harrison BCA, CA, MBA

 Paul is currently the Portfolio Manager for the Fund.

+Managing Director

-Managing Director Paul started his career as an Accountant with Ernst & Whinney in 1985.
+Paul started his career as an Accountant with Ernst & Whinney in 1985.
 He then spent nine years working as an Associate Director for Southpac Investment Management and five years as Investment Manager for Goldman Sachs JB Were Asset Management.
 Other roles have included Director and CFO for software company EstarOnline Limited and an Institutional Adviser for share broker Doyle Paterson Brown.
 Immediately prior to joining Salt, Paul was employed for over five years as Portfolio Manager at BT Funds Management (NZ) Limited, a wholly owned subsidiary of Westpac Financial Services Group Limited.

 Paul has a Bachelor in Commerce and Administration from Victoria University of Wellington and a Masters of Business Administration from Auckland University.
 He also holds the Chartered Accountant (CA) designation.

 Paul is also a shareholder in Salt.

-Kirsty Campbell LLB (HONS), CMINSTD Kirsty has more than 18 years experience in the finance sector.
-She is an independent director of Salt and also chair of the Compliance Committee.
-Independent Director Kirsty has a portfolio of governance roles and is also a director of Clarity Advisory Ltd, a commercial advisory firm.
+Kirsty Campbell LLB (HONS), CMINSTD Independent Director Kirsty has a portfolio of governance roles and is also a director of Clarity Advisory Ltd, a commercial advisory firm.
 She is a member of the board of Public Trust, an independent director of NZHL, Salt Funds Management Limited, Enviro-Mark Solutions Limited and New Plymouth PIF Guardians Ltd and has several other governance roles.
 Her previous roles include independent director of Simplicity NZ Limited, Head of Supervision at Financial Markets Authority and Senior Manager with ANZ.
 She is a Chartered Member of the Institute of Directors and an Accredited Investment Fiduciary®.
 Kirsty has a Bachelor of Law (Hons) and a post-graduate Diploma in Legal Practice, from the University of Edinburgh.